onur-zengin/python-cisco-iosxr/README.md

 __6. PROBE__

 If an SSH connection attempt fails, SNMP won't be tried either.
+And what happens to int util calculations when probing fails intermittently - prb file doesn't get updated.
+Relying on the timeDelta function.

 __7. OPERATION__

    The entire decision making logic resides in a function called _process().
-The main function will constantly run in the background (as a daemon-like process) and use subThreads to recalculate the following parameters in the preferred polling frequency, simultaneously for every router as found in the inventory file;
+The main function will constantly run in
+    the background (as a daemon-like process) and use subThreads to re-assess the usable PNI egress capacity and recalculate the actual `risk_factor` in the preferred polling frequency, simultaneously for every router as found in the inventory file.

-   __physicalCdnIn:__   text
-   __actualCdnIn:__     text
-   __maxCdnIn:__
-   __unblockedMaxCdnIn:__
-   __physicalPniOut:__
-   __actualPniOut:__
-   __usablePniOut:__

-  __7.1.
-SCENARIOS__

-   NO USABLE PNI CAPACITY LEFT

-   THE RATIO OF ACTUAL PNI EGRESS TO USABLE PNI CAPACITY IS EQUAL OR GREATER THAN THE RISK FACTOR

-   __7.2.
-UNBLOCK__

-   __7.3.
-NO ACTION__
+   If at any time;

+   - __There is no usable PNI egress capacity left on the local router:__

+   __OR__

+   - __There is a partial PNI failure scenario on the local router / traffic overflow from another site, which causes the ratio of the actual PNI egress to usable PNI egress capacity to be equal or greater than the risk factor:__

+   __ALL DIRECTLY-ATTACHED CDN INTERFACES WILL BE BLOCKED.__

+   Else, if at any time;

+   - __Usable PNI egress capacity is present on the local router and the ratio of the actual PNI egress to usable PNI egress capacity is smaller then the risk factor:__

+   __AND__

+   - __The sum of the actual local CDN traffic and non-local traffic (P2P + Overflow) egressing the local PNI and the maximum serving capacity of any directly-attached (and unblocked) CDN region is smaller than the usable PNI egress capacity on the local router:__

+   __DIRECTLY-ATTACHED CDN INTERFACES WILL START BEING UNBLOCKED ONE BY ONE, WHILE THE AFOREMENTIONED RULE IS SATISFIED.__

+   Otherwise;

+   __No action will be taken.__

 __8. LOGGING__

-Level	    When it’s used
+   The program saves its logs in two separate local files saved on the disk and rotated daily;

+   - __pniMonitor_main.log:__ All events produced by the MainThread and its subThreads.
+Configurable severity.
+   - __pniMonitor_ssh.log:__ All events that are logged by the SSH module.
+Fixed severity: WARNING

+   Available log alert severities are as follows:

    __DEBUG__     Detailed information, typically of interest only when diagnosing problems.
    __INFO__      Confirmation that things are working as expected.
-__WARNING__	    An indication that something unexpected happened, or indicative of some problem in the near future (e.g.
+   __WARNING__   An indication that something unexpected happened (such as a misconfiguration), or indicative of event
-            ‘disk space low’).
+                  (PNI failure, BGP session withdrawal, etc) which will soon trigger automated recovery actions.
 The program is still working as expected.
-__ERROR__	    Due to a more serious problem, the software has not been able to perform some function.
+   __ERROR__     Due to a more serious problem, the program has not been able to perform some function (such as _Data
+                  Collection_ or _Configuration Attempt_ failures).
-__CRITICAL__	A serious error, indicating that the program itself may be unable to continue running.
+   __CRITICAL__  A serious error, indicating that the program itself will be unable to continue running (_Dying gasp_).

 __TO BE COMPLETED BEFORE THE FIRST RELEASE__

-- Test non Cisco / non IOSXR router in the inventory file
 - Test discovery of a new interface during runtime (pni & cdn)
 - Test removal of an interface during runtime (pni & cdn)
 - Test removal of a node during runtime
-- Test non-existent acl configuration on the router
 - Test int util. of a 100G interface
 - Test the main() function and operation under simulation_mode

-- Compare int util. formula against RFC2819 (obsoletes RFC1757)
 - Check mem util. after long run

 - Revise critical logging for interface block / unblock failures.
 Include interface name(s) in the alert. - Done. && Output? - not tested.
-- And what happens to int util calculations when probing fails intermittently - prb file doesn't get updated.
-Relying on the timeDelta function.

 __9. PLANNED FOR FUTURE RELEASES__